(To search for keywords, use ⌘F on Macs and ⌃F on Windows.)

 The fundraising plan for most projects grows and evolves over the life of the project.

 At the time of application you should have a plan to raise at least $30,000 from sources that require fiscal sponsorship.
-TFC's fiscal sponsorship program is not subsidized therefore a minimum raise is required to cover the basic cost of time and resources required to establish fiscal sponsorship for a project.
+TFC’s fiscal sponsorship program is not subsidized, therefore, a minimum raise is required to cover the basic cost of TFC time and resources required to establish fiscal sponsorship for a project.
 Exceptions may be made on a limited and case-by-case basis, for example, if you have secured a single substantial donation please contact us to inquire.
-Applications that do not contain a funding plan with solid information are not accepted.
+Applications that do not contain a funding plan with solid information are not approved.

 There is no maximum fundraising limit.